smartlyio/cswat/README.md

 if it should try to handle non-standard quoting style of PHP standard library csv implementation.
 Look at the [tests] for more information.

+Additionally CSWat provides a niftly small executable (`cswat`, obviously) which reads from `ARGF` and prints each row it parsed with `p` so you can see how CSWat sees your local file.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run